marco262/my_wiki/data/general/adventuring.md

 Characters in wagons, carriages, or other land vehicles choose a pace as normal.
 Characters in a waterborne vessel are limited to the speed of the vessel (see chapter 5), and they don't suffer penalties for a fast pace or gain benefits from a slow pace.
 Depending on the vessel and the size of the crew, ships might be able to travel for up to 24 hours per day.

-Certain special mounts, such as a pegasus or griffon, or special vehicles, such as a //carpet of flying//, allow you to travel more swiftly.
-The //Dungeon Master's Guide// contains more information on special methods of travel.
+Certain special mounts, such as a pegasus or griffon, or special vehicles, such as a *carpet of flying*, allow you to travel more swiftly.
+The *Dungeon Master's Guide* contains more information on special methods of travel.

 **Travel Pace**
 ||||||||||~ Distance Traveled per... ||